 Jan grew up on Long Island, NY, reading in the crook of her favorite tree, drawing, taking ballet lessons, attending Girl Scouts, riding her bicycle, going to the beach, and using her hands to create and build with a vast array of materials.
 Years later, she knew it was time to bring her creative instincts to fruition.

 When she was in her fifteenth year of an enjoyable, twenty-one years as a high school English teacher, drama director, and speech coach, she nurtured her penchant for design via a summer course in metalsmithing at the Mendocino Art Center in northern California.
 There, she confirmed her desire to pursue artistic paths was alive and well.

 The sensory delights of the natural world inspire Jan, and she thoroughly enjoys turning seemingly inflexible sheets of metal into graceful and sculpturally engaging jewelry in Argentium® sterling, pure copper, 14K yellow gold, and mixed metals.

-Commitment to her design and lively imagination shape each part and union of every piece, while texturing, hand-engraving, repoussé, and sculpting provide unequivocal joy.
+Commitment to her design and lively imagination shapes each part and union of every piece, while texturing, hand-engraving, repoussé, and sculpting provide unequivocal joy.
 Each piece is made to order and created with meticulous attention to detail, and though the style will be the same as in the website photos (unless it's a custom or one-of-a-kind design), no two pieces will be exactly alike in the hand-engraving and sculpting.
 When Jan's jewelry translates the joy she experiences and makes you smile, her heart sings.

 cont'd below photos